AJ loves pushing buttons and boundaries. "You probably can't/shouldn't do that," is a clear notice to him that there are things to be explored.

 David (Dave) Gallerizzo is the CEO of Fig Leaf Software, a leading digital agency with an international customer base.
 He also serves as a member of the Board of Directors.
 The firm operates worldwide through its major business units including Consulting Services (user experience, application development on mobile and desktop platforms, strategic analysis, and marketing), Technical Training, and Product Resale.
 The company maintains strategic partnerships with Google, Adobe, Amazon, SalesForce, Sencha, Acquia, EpiServer, Hubspot, Telerik, and Paperthin.

-As an Accessibility Consultant with Siteimprove, Dawn Watkins provides guidance and support for businesses and organizations on their journeys to create accessible digital content.
-For over 7 years, Dawn has been an advocate for accessibility in all aspects of her work.
+As an accessibility professional, Dawn has been providing guidance and support for businesses and organizations on their journeys to create accessible digital content.
+For over 7 years, she has been an advocate for accessibility in all aspects of her work.
 She is an experienced presenter on equal access for all and accessibility guidelines.
 Dawn is skilled in website administration, manual accessibility testing, and course development.
 Previous employers include Texas A&M University and the Employees Retirement System of Texas.

 Alan R. Shark is the Executive Director and CEO of Public Technology Institute (PTI).